C&W - Cincinnati & Westwood Railroad

 The M. Werk is the Cincinnati & Westwood's second locomotive, pulling a passenger train across Glenmore Avenue in about 1880.
 From "On the Right Track: Some Historic Cincinnati Railroads" by John H. White, Jr., John Diehl collection.

-The Cincinnati & Westwood was a short, narrow gauge suburban railroad that provided transportation to the incorporated village of Westwood before it was annexed to the City of Cincinnati.
-Of the narrow gauge railroads in the area, this is the only one that was never upgraded to an interurban, like the College Hill Railroad was absorbed into the C&LE, or the Cincinnati, Georgetown and Portsmouth that electrified its existing line and added some new branches.
+The Cincinnati & Westwood was a short, 3'-0" narrow gauge suburban railroad that provided transportation to the incorporated village of Westwood before it was annexed to the City of Cincinnati.
+Of the narrow gauge railroads in the area, this is the only one that was never upgraded to an interurban, such as the College Hill Railroad which was absorbed into the Ohio Electric and later C&LE, or the Cincinnati, Georgetown and Portsmouth that electrified its existing line and added branches.
 Nor did it ever have any ambitions for becoming part of a larger narrow gauge or standard gauge system, like the CL&N or the C&E (later N&W line to Portsmouth).
-Plans for an interurban from Indiana to connect to cincinnati via the C&W never materialized.
-It basically lived out its life as a short line suburban railroad on the same route it had from its inception.
+Plans for the Indianapolis & Cincinnati Traction Company to use the C&W for its entrance to Cincinnati never materialized, since that road was only able to build from Indianapolis as far east as Greensburg before financial difficulties prevented further construction.
+The Cincinnati and Westwood basically lived out its life as a short line suburban railroad on the same route it had from its inception.
 Like the College Hill Railroad and the Mt.
-Lookout dummy line, it was constructed primarily to get people to buy suburban houses in the neighborhood it served, not as a heavy freight hauler.
+Lookout dummy line, it was constructed primarily to support suburban residential development, not to function as a heavy freight hauler.
 The railroad was never expected to make much money, if any, but to improve the value of the land speculators wanted to sell.
 The C&W's original proprietor was William Davis, with Michael Werk and James N. Gamble among the stock subscribers.
 Davis died in 1877, less than a year after operations started.
 Michael Werk took over and basically underwrote the road's mounting losses with his own money.
 He ran the railroad until 1886, by which time it had fallen into disrepair and was closed by the Ohio Railroad Commission due to safety concerns.

 After nearly a year out of service, James N. Gamble took over and upgraded the line to standard gauge while rebuilding much of the roadbed and trestles.
 Despite these improvements, passenger service was suspended shortly after the Westwood streetcar line opened in 1895.
 The cost of tickets could not compete with the 5 cent city fare on the streetcar, and running time was probably not much better with complicated switching arrangements with the connecting CH&D. The CH&D terminal at 5th and Baymiller was also not particularly convenient for commuters who might need to transfer to streetcars or a taxi to get to their final destination anyway.